Do I need to change my homeowners insurance if I rent out my house?

 Dwelling property insurance can be easily customized to fit your needs.
 If you’re renting out property that has appliances and permanent fixtures, it can cover them.
 And if a covered claim keeps you from renting out the property, a dwelling property policy can include fair rental value coverage to protect your lost income.

-Learn more about the differences between DP3 and HO3 policies.
+Read more about the differences between DP3 and HO3 policies.

 Does homeowners insurance cover rental properties?

-In most cases, a standard homeowners insurance policy doesn’t cover rental situations.
+In most cases, standard homeowners insurance doesn’t cover rental situations.
 The logic is simple: your property becomes a business asset when you rent it out, and that creates more risk because tenants typically don’t care for a rented home the way a homeowner does.

 That means if you have a standard HO3 policy on the property and you’re renting it to tenants, you run the risk of not having your losses covered if you need to file a claim.